LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

     └── tags
 ```

-Each scrips is executed a the startup of Hexo.
-They are separed by categories:
+Each script is executed at the startup of Hexo.
+They are separated by categories:

 |Folder|Description|
 |---|---|